ftheberge/Hypergraph_Clustering/README.md

     return c/d if c>d/2 else 0
 ```

-where d is the edge size, and c>d the number of nodes in the majority class.
+where d is the edge size, and d>=c>d/2 the number of nodes in the majority class.

 ### Two-section graph